linked-db/linked-ql/README.md

 PRO: *DB versioning concerns now taken out of the client application - to the DB itself; without any upfront setup!*

-Now, when it's time to rollback:
+Now, when it's time to rollback?
+A magic wand button:

 ```js
 // Rollback all associated changes
 await savepoint.rollback();
 ```

-and to go many levels back:
+and you can go many levels back:

 ```js
 // Rollback to a point in time